Muhwu/unreal-workflows/readme.md

-# 🎮 Unreal Engine Workflows
+# 🎮 Unreal Engine Workflows Wiki

-Welcome to the **Unreal Engine Workflows** repository & Wiki!
-This repository is a curated collection of micro-articles focused on enhancing your Unreal Engine development experience.
-Here, you'll find workflows, tips, tricks, and shortcuts that will help you work smarter and faster in Unreal Engine.
+Welcome to the **Unreal Engine Workflows Wiki**!
+This Wiki is a curated collection of micro-articles focused on enhancing your Unreal Engine development experience.
+You'll find workflows, tips, tricks, and shortcuts designed to help you work smarter and faster in Unreal Engine.

 Head over to the [Wiki](https://github.com/Muhwu/unreal-workflows/wiki) to get started!

-## 🚀 About This Repository
+## 🚀 About This Wiki

-This repository aims to gather and share the best practices from developers around the world, making it easier for you to:
+The Wiki gathers and shares best practices from developers around the world, making it easier for you to:

-- **Improve efficiency** by leveraging lesser-known shortcuts and tricks.
+- Improve efficiency with lesser-known shortcuts and tricks.
-- **Streamline your development process** with optimized workflows.
+- Streamline your development process with optimized workflows.
-- **Stay updated** with the latest Unreal Engine tips and best practices.
+- Stay updated with the latest Unreal Engine tips and best practices.

 ## 📚 Contents

-Here’s a quick look at what you can find in this repository:
+Here’s a quick look at what you can find in the Wiki:

-- **Workflows**: Step-by-step guides for accomplishing common tasks.
+- **Workflows**: Step-by-step guides for common tasks.
 - **Tips & Tricks**: Handy shortcuts and techniques to speed up your workflow.
 - **Best Practices**: Recommendations for maintaining clean and efficient projects.
 - **Advanced Techniques**: Deep dives into more complex aspects of Unreal Engine.

 ## 💡 How to Use

-1. **Obsidian Vault** Clone and open the Vault in [Obsidian](https://obsidian.md/) to get the full benefit of data views and tags to find what you're looking for
-2. **Browse** through the micro-articles in the GitHub repo or a markdown editor of your choice to find tips and workflows relevant to your needs.
+- Browse the Wiki to find the tips and workflows most relevant to your needs.
+- Use search features to quickly locate specific techniques or practices.

 ## 🛠️ Contribute

-If you have a workflow, tip, or trick that you’d like to share, please consider contributing:

-- **Fork the repository** and create a new branch.
-- **Write a new micro-article** in the appropriate category.
-- **Submit a pull request** with your changes.
+As the Wiki is not publicly editable, we welcome your suggestions for new content!
+To contribute:

+1. Share your tip, trick, or workflow by opening an issue on the repository.
+2. Alternatively, submit your suggestions via the [Discussions](https://github.com/Muhwu/unreal-workflows/discussions) section.
+3. Request to be added as a collaborator if you'd like to become an active contributor to the Wiki.
+4. Our team will review contributions and incorporate them into the Wiki where appropriate.

 ## 🌐 Connect
 Join the conversation and stay updated:

-- **[Discussions](https://github.com/Muhwu/unreal-workflows/discussions)**: Share your thoughts, ask questions, and connect with other Unreal Engine developers.
+- **Discussions**: Share your thoughts, ask questions, and connect with other Unreal Engine developers.

 Happy Developing! 🎉